 Quick Start (Python)

 Looking for Rust?
-See Quick Start (Rust)
+See Quick Start (Rust).

-A system with two components:
+A temperature monitoring system with two nodes:

-- Sensor - Generates temperature readings
+- Sensor — generates temperature readings and publishes them

-- Monitor - Displays the readings
+- Monitor — subscribes to the readings and displays them

 Step 1: Create a New Project